-Drawing exercises and projects emphasizing development of perceptual, manual and conceptual abilities.
-Objective drawing in line and tone lead the beginning student to understand structure imaging, and execution.
-Studies introduce basic perspective methods.
+This course is an introduction to the basic principles, aesthetics, and processes related to the practice of drawing.
+Students will complete a variety of exercises and projects emphasizing the development of perceptual, manual, and conceptual abilities.
+Objective drawing in line and tone leads the beginning student to understand structure, imaging, and execution.
+The course will also introduce basic perspective methods.
 Various drawing media and materials are used.
+(GE 8A) (G8A)